Manbendra2014/C2/Versions/V1/README.md

 - **Command Reception** : Accepts commands from the client and executes them on the server.
 - **Output Logging** : Logs command outputs in user-specific directories, including execution date and time.
 - **Help Command** : Provides users with a list of available commands and their descriptions, enhancing user experience.

 ---

+## 3. Reverse Proxy

+The **Reverse Proxy** acts as an intermediary between the client and the server.
+It listens for incoming connections, forwards client requests to the server, and sends the server's responses back to the client.

+### Key Features :
+- **Socket Communication** : Establishes a TCP connection to facilitate communication between client and server.
+- **Request Forwarding** : Receives requests from clients and forwards them to the specified main server.
+- **Response Handling** : Sends back responses from the server to the respective clients, maintaining the connection until closure.
+- **Logging** : Provides console output for received requests, forwarded requests, and disconnections.

+---